 78. Ask for citations (subtly).

 If you have a piece of content that you’re using to earn more links (such as a research report), you can try to ask for links from people who use your research in their own pieces.
 Ideally, they’ll do this on their own, but the visibility of your request could be enough to make them pull the trigger.
 For example, at the end of your piece, you could say something like “like what you read?
 Feature our work in your own piece—just be sure to cite us.”

-This isn’t a strategy that can increase your search rankings all by itself, but it can increase the effectiveness of your link and local citation building campaigns.
+These aren’t link building strategies wherein you can increase your search rankings independently, but it can increase the effectiveness of your local citation-building and general link building campaigns.
 When you start to see early momentum, it’s easy to get excited and think that you’ll see even more impressive, faster results if you just build more links in a short period of time.
 However, building links too quickly can work against you, because doing so often decreases their quality; instead, it’s better to slowly escalate the authority and frequency of your link posting efforts.
 Draw up a plan and stick with it.

 80. Learn from your most popular content.

 Use Google Analytics or a similar platform to track the link popularity of your best posts.
 What types of content seem to earn the most referral traffic?
 What external channels are passing the most authority to you?
 Which breakout features helped you earn the most inbound links?
 Learn which content qualities made these feats possible, and integrate them further into your ongoing efforts.